FAQ Plastic Free Cups

 Just bury it in your backyard, in a compost pile, or wherever you have moist Soil, and check after 30 to 60 days.
 You will hardly find any residue.
 As per international standards, a product is termed "biodegradable" if it degrades up to 90 percent in 6 months.

-Yes, Leetha Bio Cups are food safe, and migration testing conducted by internationally accredited agencies certifies the same.
+Yes, Leetha Bio Cups are food safe, its FDA certified and passes specific migration test TUV

-Yes, Leetha Bio Cups are microwave safe, and migration tests conducted by internationally accredited agencies certify the same.
+Yes, Leetha Bio Cups are microwave safe, and migration tests conducted by internationally accredited agencies certify the same.please check Cerificates page

 It can withstand temperatures of up to 100 degrees Celsius (typically, coffee is served at 70 degrees).